Skip to content

 HeaderDirectionDescription

 X-API-KeyRequestAuthentication token (plaintext).
-Required on all authenticated endpoints.
+Required on all endpoints except GET /v1/health.

 Endpoints